UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 ## Connectivity options

-UKCloud provides one of the best-connected cloud platforms for the UK Public Sector.
+UKCloud provides one of the best-connected cloud platforms for the UK public sector.
 We enable access to our secure platform by DDoS-protected internet, PSN, Janet, HSCN and RLI and your own leased lines via our HybridConnect or CrownConnect services.
 The full range of flexible connectivity options is detailed in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## An SLA you can trust